Blog >

 • If a buyer can’t explain what you do after reading the hero section, rewrite it.

-• Show the workflow, not the promise.
+• Show the screenshots, not abstractions.

 • Walk buyers through what actually happens before and after your product is in place.